kyma-project/istio/docs/contributor/adr/0017-support-for-gateway-api.md

 1. Only CRDs carrying the module ownership label are candidates for deletion.
-2. Before deleting any CRD, the module scans the cluster for existing Gateway API custom resources.
+2. Before deleting any CRD, the module scans the cluster for existing Gateway API custom resources that's CRDs are managed by Istio module.
 3. If **any** such resources are found, deletion is **blocked**.
 The module sets the proper condition on the Istio CR, logs each blocking resource by name and namespace, and returns an error.
 The reconciler will retry on the next cycle.
-4. Only when the cluster is free of Gateway API custom resources will the module proceed to delete the labeled CRDs.
+4. Only when the cluster is free of Gateway API custom resources which parents CRDs are managed will the module proceed to delete the labeled CRDs.

 > **Note:** Unmanaged CRDs (no module label) are never deleted, even when the feature